 The Credit Risk CoE consists of retail and non-retail credit risk and is dedicated to the assessment, measurement, management, monitoring and reporting of credit risk of the Group.
-It ensures a homogenous and consistent approach to credit risk policies, methodologies and procedures; credit risk models; underwriting; and portfolio analytics.
+It ensures a homogenous and consistent approach to credit risk policies, methodologies and procedures; credit risk (and alternate underwriting) models; underwriting; and portfolio analytics.